a-kossakowski/a-kossakowski/README.md

 ## 📌 About Me

-I'm a Bioinformatics Researcher specializing in proteomics.
-I'm currently affiliated with the Institute of Biochemistry and Biophysics PAS in Warsaw.
-My work involves a lot of data analysis, and I'm proficient in Python and High-Performance Computing (HPC).
+I'm a Bioinformatics Researcher at the Institute of Biochemistry and Biophysics PAS, Warsaw.
+My expertise lies in proteomics, genomics, and computational biology.
+I have a strong background in Python and High-Performance Computing (HPC).

 ---